 Shuttle Invercargill to Bluff

-Ohai Lodge to start of track at Struan Flat Rd
+Ohai to track start at Struan Flat Rd

 Te Anau to Princhester Rd shuttle